 - Killarney’s Red Lager | 22.8g carbs

-Beverages like White Claw and the new Bud Light Seltzer, are popular amongst health conscious consumers who are watching their carbs and calories.
+Beverages like White Claw and the new Bud Light Seltzer, are popular amongst health conscious consumers who are watching their carbohydrates and calories.
 Seltzers are simply carbonated water mixed with alcohol and flavoring.

-These canned drinks have changed the game for keto dieters looking for convenient sugar-free options at the liquor store.
+These canned drinks have changed the game for people on a ketogenic diet looking for convenient sugar-free options at the liquor store.

 Should You Drink on Keto?

 Whether or not you choose to drink on a keto diet, it is up to you.
 Some people experiment and find their tolerance is much lower on keto, so make sure to take things slow when you first start out.

 It’s no surprise why people hit up fast food joints or order pizza after a night of drinking.
 Alcohol reduces your impulse control and leptin (the hormone that tells your body you’re full).
 After a few drinks, you might feel ravenous and start making poor eating decisions.
 This might steer people away from drinking, if they’re following a keto diet to lose weight.

 If you’re eating out on keto, check out the low-carb menus for your favorite fast food joints.

 Alcohol is not off-limits on a keto diet and there are many ways you can make your favorite drinks keto-friendly.

 - Alcohol may slow fat loss, but won’t slow ketosis.